Murder of Shanda Sharer: Melinda Loveless

-Laurie Tackett
+Mary Laurine "Laurie" Tackett

-Mary Laurine "Laurie" Tackett was born in Madison, Indiana, on October 5, 1974.
+Laurie Tackett was born in Madison, Indiana, U.S.A, on 5 October 1974.
 Her mother was a fundamentalist Pentecostal Christian and her father was a factory worker with two felony convictions in the 1960s.
 Tackett claimed that she was molested at least twice as a child at ages 5 and 12.
 In May 1989, her mother discovered that Tackett was changing from a dress into jeans at school, and, after a confrontation that night, attempted to strangle her.
 Social workers became involved, and Tackett's parents agreed to unannounced visits to ensure that child abuse was not occurring.
-Tackett and her mother came into periodic conflict; at one point, her mother went to Hope Rippey's house after learning that Rippey's father had purchased an ouija board for the girls.
-She demanded that the board be burnt and that the Rippey house be exorcised.
+Tackett and her mother came into periodic conflict; at one point, her mother went to Hope Rippey's house after learning that Rippey's father had purchased a Ouija board for the girls.
+She demanded that the board be burnt and that the Rippeys' house be exorcised.

 Tackett became increasingly rebellious after her 15th birthday and also became fascinated with the occult.
 She would often attempt to impress her friends by pretending to be possessed by the spirit of "Deanna the Vampire".
-Tackett began to engage in self-harm, especially after early 1991 when she began dating a girl who was involved in the practice.
-Her parents discovered the self-mutilation and checked her into a hospital on March 19, 1991.
+Tackett began to engage in self-harm early in 1991 when she began dating a girl who was involved in the occult.
+Her parents discovered the self-harm and checked her into a hospital on March 19, 1991.
 She was prescribed an anti-depressant and released.
 Two days later, with her girlfriend and Toni Lawrence, Tackett cut her wrists deeply and was returned to the hospital.
 After treatment of her wound, she was admitted to the hospital's psychiatric ward.
 Tackett was diagnosed with borderline personality disorder and confessed that she had experienced hallucinations since she was a young child.
 She was discharged on April 12.
 She dropped out of high school in September 1991.

 Tackett stayed in Louisville in October 1991 to live with various friends.
 There she met Loveless; the two became friends in late November.
 In December, Tackett moved back to Madison on the promise that her father would buy her a car.
-She still spent most of her time in Louisville and New Albany, and, by December, spent most of it with Loveless.
+She still spent most of her time in Louisville and New Albany, and by December, spent most of it with Loveless.